jasonkuhrt/graffle/website/content/examples/30_gql/gql-typed-graphql-document-node-typed.md

 aside: false
 ---

-# Gql Document Node Typed
+# Gql Typed Graphql Document Node Typed

-This example shows how to send a request using a Document instance for the GraphQL document while also being typesafe in regards to the passed variables and return type.
+This example shows how to use the TypeScript type "TypedQueryDocumentNode" from the package `graphql` to make a type safe request with gql method.

 <!-- dprint-ignore-start -->
 ```ts twoslash